madevils/bus_catchers/README.rst

 Although the source code is fairly messy, it is fully functional at the present time.
 At some point, I would like to develop a python framework for extracting data from any website, including websites that use javascript extensively.

-The code uses Selenium + Firefox to navigate through the websites, and Scrapy to parse html.
+The code uses Selenium+Firefox to navigate through the websites, and Scrapy to parse html.
 The code has the following dependencies:

 Dependencies
 -------------